ammdias/finctrl/MANUAL.md

 These are the properties of a currency:

-- *Name*: the name for which the currency is know in the program.
+- *Name*: the name for which the currency is known in the program.
 You will need this name every time you have to identify the currency, for example, to assign it to an account.
 - *Short name*: this is the abbreviation for the currency, like EUR for Euro or